anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Kindness is the language which the deaf can hear and the blind can see.
+Quote: If you want your life to be more rewarding, you have to change the way you think.

-By: Mark Twain
+By: Oprah Winfrey